anastasiaclark/GEP662_Spring2018/installations.md

 * networkx
 * cartopy

-To install the required packages, run anaconda prompt as administrator.
+To install the required packages, run anaconda prompt **as administrator**.
 Make sure that conda-forge channel is your default channel, type following:
 `conda config --add channels conda-forge`